We use our proprietary methodology to produce these rankings. Learn more →

 Orlando, Florida

-The Florida Interactive Entertainment Academy at the University of Central Florida offers an immersive, interactive and project-based video game curriculum leading to a Master of Science in Interactive Entertainment.
+The Florida Interactive Entertainment Academy at the University of Central Florida offers an immersive, interactive and project-based game design program leading to a Master of Science in Interactive Entertainment.

-Students work collaboratively as a team of programmers, producers and artists on real-world projects – all with the guidance of world-renowned video game faculty.
+Students work collaboratively as a team of programmers, producers and artists on real-world projects - all with the guidance of world-renowned faculty.

-Master of Science in Interactive Entertainment, with three tracks from which to choose:
+The Master of Science in Interactive Entertainment has three tracks:

 • Producer